Best Phlebotomy Schools in Alaska

 • Accreditation: Prefer programs recognized by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) or colleges with institutional accreditation.

-• Clinical partnerships: Schools with strong connections to local hospitals often make job placement easier.
+• Clinical partnerships: Schools with strong connections to local hospitals often make career services easier.

 • Schedule flexibility: Evening or weekend classes are available at some locations.